Tigers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit is 6-10 this season when entering a game as the underdog by +170 or more on the moneyline.
+- Detroit has a record of 4-8 in games where oddsmakers have it as underdogs of at least +180 on the moneyline.

-- The Tigers have an implied victory probability of 37% according to the moneyline set for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Tigers have a 35.7% chance of pulling out a win.

-- Games involving Detroit have gone over the total set by oddsmakers in 35 of 66 chances this season.
+- Detroit and its opponents have gone over the total this season in 36 of its 67 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!